Docs

 MPI implementation and Slurm

-Compile and link to OpenMPI libraries using the mpif90, mpif77, mpicc, mpiCC wrapper scripts which are in the default unix path.
-The scripts will detect which compiler you are using (GNU, Intel) by the compiler environment loaded and add the relevant compiler library switches.
+Compile and link to Intel oneAPI libraries using the mpif90, mpif77, mpicc, mpiCC wrapper scripts which are in the default unix path.
+The scripts will detect which compiler you are using (GNU, Intel oneAPI) by the compiler environment loaded and add the relevant compiler library switches.
 For example:

 mpif90